Lab 3 - Circuits

 Getting Started

-We will be using the online electronic circuit simulator, here is an example that simulates the internals of the D flip-flop circuit (i.e., the 1-bit register) we discussed in lecture.
-Don’t worry you are not expected to understand the internals of the D flip flop, use this example as chance to play with simulator to see how it works http://www.falstad.com/circuit/circuitjs.html?ctz=CQAgjCAMB0l3BWcMBMcUHYMGZIA4UA2ATmIxAUgoqoQFMBaMMAKDAQmzRExRABYuPDHyqiKbDiC5Uw-fgKFyFY6ghYB3RX2XbwGQlE16wB6dxT8qkY4L689l67aFPzssza0z9hn2EJnbwsrdx4EQxt2CADZeWEdeNUkdWjwQIE8BMyoHjVJGIyHYpFc7Hy02OlCLIdsGtzxdS0qwgUqvCD0qk7s5lFjKrAULKHhoxaM-uzerxmxUv4suaqR0YzcFUGNyAU6+ons7AO6hpWNhB0Ng-OqY8M63cOHYaz-EefStbDvuZezVahW7mcAfIQrD78ALZKGRbYLPjEB6lOZI7roqrA7B4BRo7FbAAyIDxOJB+NyEAAZgBDAA2AGc6NQbAAlYnIviuUoQHRwHjQJAoAW5GDqACyJni-DRujEApYErsMLRDjlzXZ6JVKPh4UMgK6L3i-zhWlOtUW0IhWVhoLeA1N3PGLw+f25H0NWwd9i+Xzwy2MxT9RyeNgA9tIqG1clDIHwkDB4JAyIQIih43lcNIQAARFjhoRRqgxuNQWDwZOp9MQACKeekEELAjAseZZbgFcIaca9azAGNaQBrFhAA.
+Here is an example that simulates the internals of the D Flip-flop circuit (i.e., the 1-bit register) we discussed in lecture.
+Don’t worry you are not expected to understand the internals of the D flip flop, use this example as chance to play with simulator to see how it works.

-First, open up a new circuit diagram.
-You may either open the register above or go directly to the simulator at http://www.falstad.com/circuit/circuitjs.html?ctz=CQAgjCAMB0l3BWcMBMcUHYMGZIA4UA2ATmIxAUgoqoQFMBaMMAKCA.
-From there, choose File and New Blank Circuit from the menu.
+Once you are done experimenting with the demo D Flip-flop, click on File>New to open a new diagram.
 This will clear the current example circuit and provide you with a blank workspace in which to create.

-The simulator provides all the logic gates we have discussed in the class so far, along with many other components.
-For the purpose of this lab, we will only be using the following, available under the Draw menu:
+The tool provides all the logic gates we have discussed in the class so far, along with many other components.
+For the purpose of this lab, we will only be using the following, available under the Components menu:

 Note: For this lab, you should not need to use the NAND or NOR gates, but you are welcome to use them.